 Safer 6 is an annual campaign across Sandwell's six towns which promotes a wide range of safety, crime prevention and healthy living advice.

-The 2023 campaign will run from 25 September to 12 November 2023 with a focus week in each of Sandwell's six towns.
+The 2023 campaign ran from 25 September to 12 November 2023 with a focus week in each of Sandwell's six towns.

 West Midlands Police and Crime Panel